Rancho San Antonio County Park: Habitat and conservation

 Rancho San Antonio is home to native species such as deer, mountain lion and bobcat.
 The big cats are tracked and thus far have posed no threat to humans.
 Visitors are warned of the presence of the animals with signs at the entrance to the preserve and various trail map stations.
 The Rancho San Antonio land preserve is one of the few remaining tracts of land in Silicon Valley where native animals can roam free.

 Along with deer, other commonly seen animals are California quail, cottontail rabbits, crows, hawks, jays, LBBs (little brown birds), lizards, squirrels, turkeys, voles, white tailed kites, woodpeckers.
 Less common, reclusive, or seasonal are blue herons, butterflies, California slender salamanders, coyotes, egrets, frogs, gopher snakes, jackrabbits, newts, rattlesnakes, skunks, tarantulas.

 Star Thistle is an invasive species growing prolifically in the meadows and along sunny trail sides in the park and the preserve.

 The State's tallest and third largest California bay laurel tree (Umbellularia californica), estimated to be over 200 years old, grows in Rancho San Antonio County Park.
-When it was protected by fencing and removal of a nearby handball court in 2004, height was 126 feet, trunk circumference was 30 feet, and canopy spread was 118 feet.
+The tree was protected in 2004 with the addition of fencing and by the removal of a nearby handball court.
+At the time it was 126 feet tall, its canopy spread was 118 feet, and the trunk circumference was 30 feet.
 In 1869, the wood of a California Bay Laurel was used for the “Last Tie” connecting North America's first transcontinental railroad.
 The tree's leaves are highly aromatic and its small yellow flowers bloom between December and April, important to bees at a time when few other plants are in bloom.